Alejogb1/job-board/blog-data/why-does-the-bleu-score-indicate-zero-similarity-for-these-comparable-text-pairs.md

 id: "why-does-the-bleu-score-indicate-zero-similarity-for-these-comparable-text-pairs"
 ---

-Alright, let's tackle this.
-I've definitely been down this rabbit hole before, particularly when working on a translation engine for legacy medical records.
+Alright,  I've definitely been down this rabbit hole before, particularly when working on a translation engine for legacy medical records.
 We had a series of sentence pairs that, to the human eye, were obviously very close in meaning, yet the BLEU score stubbornly reported a value of zero.
 Frustrating, to say the least, but it's a common scenario and one that really underscores the limitations (and underlying mechanics) of the BLEU metric.

 The core reason a BLEU score of zero arises for text pairs that are intuitively similar lies in how the metric fundamentally operates.
 BLEU, or Bilingual Evaluation Understudy, isn’t about semantic similarity; it’s about n-gram precision.
 Specifically, it compares the *n-grams* in the candidate translation (or in your case, the second text) against the *n-grams* found in one or more reference translations (or, again, your first text).
 If none of the n-grams, up to a predefined maximum length, are present in the reference, you get a zero score.
 It's a hard precision metric, and that's a crucial point to understand.